FO Model Checking of Interval Graphs: Clique-width of Interval Graphs

 \section{Clique-width of Interval Graphs}

-Unit interval graphs can have unbounded clique-width~\cite{GR00}, but Lozin~\cite{loz08} noted that every proper hereditary subclass of unit interval graphs has bounded clique-width.
+Every proper hereditary subclass of unit interval graphs has bounded clique-width~\cite{loz08} though the class of all unit interval graphs has unbounded clique-width~\cite{GR00}.
 In particular, the class of $(\{1\},d)$-interval graphs has bounded clique-width for every $d>0$.
 Using Gaifman's theorem, it follows that testing \FO properties of unit interval graphs can be performed in linear time if the input graph is given by its $\{1\}$-representation with the left end points of the intervals sorted.
-We provide an easy extension of this, and outline how it can be used to prove the special case of our main result for \FO model checking when $L$ is a finite set of rational numbers
+We generalize the result on the clique-width of unit interval graphs for finite sets $L$ of rational numbers, which proves a special case of our main result for \FO model checking.

-\begin{lemma} Let $L$ be a finite set of positive rational numbers.
-For any $d>0$, the class of $(L,d)$-interval graphs has bounded clique-width. \end{lemma} \begin{proof} Let $a$ be the largest rational number such that every element of $L$ is an integer multiple of $a$.
+\begin{prop} Let $L$ be a finite set of positive rational numbers.
+For any $d>0$, the class of $(L,d)$-interval graphs has bounded clique-width. \end{prop}

+\proof Let $a$ be the largest rational number such that every element of $L$ is an integer multiple of $a$.
 Without loss of generality, we can assume that $d$ is not a multiple of $a$ (otherwise, we slightly increase $d$).
 We show that the clique-width of any $(L,d)$-interval graph is at most $K:=\lceil d/a\rceil+1$.

-Let $G$ be an $(L,d)$-interval graph with vertices $v_1,\ldots,v_n$.
-Consider an $(L,d)$-representation of $G$.
+Let $G$ be an $(L,d)$-interval graph with vertices $v_1,\ldots,v_n$ and fix an $(L,d)$-representation of $G$.
 Let $b_i$ be the smallest non-negative real such that $\ell(v_i)-b_i$ is a multiple of $a$.
-By a slight perturbation, we may assume that all the numbers $b_i$ are distinct.
+We may assume that all the numbers $b_i$ are distinct (by perturbing the intervals if needed).
 Without loss of generality, we can also assume that $0<b_1<\cdots<b_n<a$.